coap-security/liboscore/doc/guides/demo_plugtest_linux.md

     (that the same resource tree is available with and without OSCORE, but that opportunistic encryption is inacceptable)
     that is not aligned with the intermediate integration model of the plugtest server.

+From here, you can explore the remaining demos.
+As the plug test firmware also hosts the remaining demo code, you can adapt the other demos to run on the native board as well.
+The conveniently set up TAP bridge `tapbr0` will assist in connecting two concurrent executions of the program.